igor-olikh/fladar/README.md

 ### 2. Flight Search

 For each destination:
-- Searches flights from both origins
+- Searches flights from both origins (round-trip, one-way outbound, or one-way return based on `flight_type`)
-- Optionally searches from nearby airports (if radius is set)
+- Optionally searches from nearby airports (if `nearby_airports_radius_km` is set)
+- For round-trip flights, optionally allows return flights from nearby airports of destination (if `return_airport_radius_km` is set)
+- Pre-validates routes using cheaper APIs if `pre_validate_routes` is enabled (saves API calls)
 - Filters by stops, duration, and departure times
 - Caches results to avoid redundant API calls

 ### 3. Matching Logic

 Flights are matched if:
-- Both people have flights to the same destination
+- Both people have flights to/from the same destination (based on flight type)
-- Arrival times are within the tolerance window (±3-6 hours)
+- For round-trip ("both"): Arrival times are within the tolerance window (±3-6 hours)
+- For one-way return ("return"): Departure times are within the tolerance window (±3-6 hours)
 - Prices are within the maximum limit
 - All other filters pass (stops, duration, times)

+**Flight Types:**
+- **"both"** (round-trip): Searches for outbound and return flights, matches by arrival times
+- **"outbound"** (one-way to destination): Searches only flights going to destination, matches by arrival times
+- **"return"** (one-way from destination): Searches only flights leaving from destination, matches by departure times

 ### 4. Result Processing